 The company now has and may continue to have a significant amount of indebtedness.
-At December 31, 2011, the company had \$317.3 million of borrowings and \$10.0 million in letters of credit outstanding.
-As of December 31, 2011, the company could incur an additional \$272.7 million of indebtedness under its credit agreement.
-To the extent the company requires additional capital resources; there can be no assurance that such funds will be available on favorable terms, or at all.
+At December 29, 2012, the company had \$260.1 million of borrowings and \$7.8 million in letters of credit outstanding.
+On December 31, 2012, subsequent to year end, the company incurred additional indebtedness to acquire Viking Range Corporation for \$380.0 million.
+To the extent the company requires additional capital resources, there can be no assurance that such funds will be available on favorable terms, or at all.
 The unavailability of funds could have a material adverse effect on the company's financial condition, results of operations and ability to expand the company's operations.